 The charming village of Montepulciano is the definition of ‘picturesque’ – or, at least, it should be.
-Nestled on the hill in which the Val d’Orcia and Val di Chiana meet, it boasts the perfect mixture of natural beauty and a historic town centre.
+Nestled on the hill in which the Val d’Orcia and Val di Chiana meet, it boasts the perfect mixture of natural beauty and a historic town center.

 Montepulciano is famed for its Vino Nobile red wine, which you simply must taste on your travels.
-Visit one of the many vineyards for an insight into how this famous wine is created, as well as sampling it for yourself.
+Visit one of the many vineyards for an insight into how this famous wine is created, as well as sample it for yourself.

-There’s plenty of places to stay and things to do in this specific region, especially if you’re looking to set up in a villa in Tuscany or the immediate town of Montepulciano.
+There are plenty of places to stay and things to do in this specific region, especially if you’re looking to set up in a villa in Tuscany or the immediate town of Montepulciano.

-Mainly recognised as one of the five towns making up the popular Cinque Terre, Vernazza is a beautiful coastal destination.
+Mainly recognized as one of the five towns making up the popular Cinque Terre, Vernazza is a beautiful coastal destination.
 In fact, it is so extraordinary that it, along with the other four towns, has been acknowledged as a UNESCO World Heritage Site.

 Often regarded as the Italian food capital, Bologna is a must-visit for foodies all over the world.
-Sample this town’s famous lasagne and tortellini, either by visiting one of the many restaurants dotted along the streets or taking part in a food tour.
+Sample this town’s famous lasagne and tortellini, either by visiting one of the many restaurants dotted along the streets or by taking part in a food tour.

 As well as food, there’s plenty to see in Bologna.
 Sitting gracefully on a tree-covered hill, the regal Santuario di Madonna di San Luca is an unmissable sight.
 This church is renowned for its majestic interior and the view you enjoy of the red brick town you can see below.

-First stop should be the famous Ancient Theatre of Taormina to explore the 10,000-seat Greek structure and get a glimpse of the gorgeous sea.
+The first stop should be the famous Ancient Theatre of Taormina to explore the 10,000-seat Greek structure and get a glimpse of the gorgeous sea.
 If that doesn’t take your fancy, there’s plenty more to get involved.

 Whether you’re planning a romantic getaway or a family holiday, Italy is a great destination.
 There is truly something for everyone, regardless of if they’re a major foodie or a history buff.